In this article we’re talking: How to win an argument!

-It always makes me cringe and shake my head whenever I read:
+It always makes me cringe and shake my head whenever I hear someone say:

-“I stopped reading/listening/watching when… (insert argument that the reader disagrees with)”
+“I stopped reading/listening/watching when… (insert argument the reader disagrees with)”

 Just because an article/book/podcast/speech/video contains an error, or many errors, that doesn’t mean that it’s 100% incorrect, or that it doesn’t hold any value, or that you can’t learn from it.
 Remember: Take what is useful and discard the rest.